Posts Tagged ‘Arts promotion’

 21jpg

-Having a website allows me the freedom to control and curate my own exhibitions online.
+After 24 years having this website I have now updated to another website where I sell and continue to write blogs.
+A website allows me the freedom to control and curate my own exhibitions online.
 I can write on my blog and participate with other artists worldwide in collaborative art projects and exhibitions

 I can set up a portfolio where my artwork is for sale